Skip to content

 Returns:

-• ExecuteResponse - Code execution results containing:
+• ExecuteResponse - Code execution result containing:

 • exit_code: The execution’s exit status